 Instruction to Editor: Please make the following changes to the 6th paragraph of subclause 9.32h.1:

 When a STA is requesting for the sync frame transmission, a STA may also request to an AP to protect a time slot in a RAW defined in the Slot Duration field (8.4.2.170b (RPS element)) or a time duration for a TWT time defined in the Nominal Minimum Wake Duration field (8.4.2.170j (Target Wake Time element)) by setting the Time Slot Protection Request field in the Synch Control field to 1.
-The time slot protection is not requested, if the Time Slot Protection Request field is set to 0.
+A STA may also request to an AP protection for a TXOP duration after the expiration of a wakeup timer as described in 9.32g.4 (Active Polling procedure for non-TIM STAs), The time slot protection is not requested, if the Time Slot Protection Request field is set to 0.
 When an AP receives a Sync frame from a STA with the Time Slot Protection Request field set to 1, the AP shall protect a time slot that is assigned for the STA in a RAW or a TWT time of the STA with NAV-setting frame exchanges.

 Active polling procedure for non-TIM STAs